A game based approach for Health Promotion

 Many serious diseases in adulthood have their roots in adolescence.
 Young adults living in vulnerable family contexts with socio-economically disadvantages and/or migration backgrounds often lack a healthy lifestyle due to the absence of positive role models within their intimate social environment.

 Health Points addresses European trainers, educators tutors that work with these young adults.
 Being able to raise interest and motivation in this area is a major challenge.
 Hence, the project will follow a game based blended learning approach to make use of the existing positive attitude towards online games and social media – in combination with an accompanied training offer and guided learning opportunities.

-- Develop a game based approach and learning game to provide an attractive access to information on health prevention and education for young disadvantaged groups;
+- to develop a game based approach and learning game to provide an attractive access to information on health prevention and education for young disadvantaged groups and

-- Equip trainers, educators and youth workers with an innovative tool to promote awareness for and provide information on health related topics in their training or in any other context or initiative addressing young disadvantaged people.
+- to equip trainers, educators and youth workers with an innovative tool to promote awareness for and provide information on health related topics in their training or in any other context or initiative addressing young disadvantaged people

 in order to

-- promote motivation for self-responsibility and changing unhealthy behaviours into healthier ones;
+- promote motivation for self-responsibility and changing unhealthy behaviours into healthier ones and

 - empower young adults to take care of themselves as important contribution to their employability and active citizenship.